hblasins/uwSim/README.md

 </p>

-If you use these tools please cite the following
+If you use these tools please cite
 ```
 @inproceedings{blasinski2017uiss,
     title={Underwater Image Systems Simulation},